Azure/azure-quickstart-templates/moodle-scalable-cluster-ubuntu/README.md

 ![Moodle On Azure](./images/moodle-on-azure.jpg)

+*Parameters for the deployment*

+- resourcesPrefix: Prefix for storage account name, network, virtual machines, and so on.
+Important: must be a unique value in the azure region; if you reach some error during the deployment, please confirm it's not being used by any other deployment (including from other people)
+- vNetAddressSpace: Address range for the Moodle virtual network - presumed /16 - further subneting during vnet creation
+- moodleVersion: The Moodle version you want to install.
+- glusterTshirtSize: VM size for the gluster nodes (please check for more guidance below)
+- mariaDbTshirtSize: VM size for the mariadb nodes (please check for more guidance below)
+- adminUsername: ssh user name (do not use 'root' or 'administrator', using any of these will cause the deployment to fail)
+- adminPassword: ssh password & moodle 'admin' password
+- mySqlUserPassword: my sql regular user password
+- mySqlRootPassword: my sql root user password (take note of this, would be necessary for database maintenance tasks)
+- applyScriptsSwitch: Use '1' ALWAYS; Switch to process or bypass all scripts/extensions; if you use '0' (zero), this template will only create the machines;
+- azureBackupSwitch: Switch to configure AzureBackup and enlist VM's; if you use '1', Azure Backup will be configured to backup MariaDb and GlusterFS nodes; highly recommended.
+The backup schedule can be adjusted later in the portal.
+*Accessing Moodle administrative area*

+In order to access Moodle admin console, please use the username 'admin' (without quotes) and the password you provided during the setup in Azure Portal.

+*Sizing the environment*

 The setup script will ask you about the 't-shirt size' for database & gluster layers.
 Here's an explanation for each one of these: